 Creating methods to increase the access of developing countries to essential technical information in order to enhance their knowledge and capacity (i) to implement global standards, (ii) to effectively contribute to the work of ITU-T, (iii) to include their own specificities and necessities in the global standard-making process, and (iv) to influence global standard-making discussions by having active roles in ITU-T study groups.

-Improving procedures and electronic tools for remote participation in order to enable experts in developing countries to actively participate in the ITU-T meetings (including TSAG, study groups, joint coordination activities, global standardization initiatives amongst others), workshops and trainings from their own countries.
+Improving procedures and tools for remote participation via electronic means of experts in developing in the ITU-T meetings (including TSAG, study groups, joint coordination activities, global standardization initiatives amongst others), workshops and trainings from their own countries.

 Conducting consultancy projects designed to support developing countries in the development of standardization plans, strategies, policies, etc. The outputs should be further transformed into best practices.